-The Society for Health Psychology (SfHP) is excited to invite program submissions for the 2018 APA Annual Convention, in Chicago, from August 8-11.
+The Society for Health Psychology (SfHP) will invite program submissions for the 2019 APA Annual Convention, in Chicago, from August 8-11.
 Stay tuned!
 More to come.

-This year’s theme is “Health Psychology’s Contribution to Better Understanding and Addressing the Needs of the Underserved in Health Care.”
+In 2018, our theme was “Health Psychology’s Contribution to Better Understanding and Addressing the Needs of the Underserved in Health Care.”
 We are all aware that disparities in health, and health care access, are major contributors to costs and burden for individuals, families, communities, and society.
 There is an opportunity for health psychology to have a greater role in better understanding and addressing the health needs of those who are most impacted by health disparities – those in the various underserved communities.

 In science, practice, and training, health psychologists are immersed in working with diverse under-resourced individuals.
 This year’s theme focuses on the contributions that health psychologists can make to improving the health and well-being of socioculturally diverse individuals in varying under-resourced communities.
 The diversity of individuals, their social determinants of health, and co-morbid chronic medical and mental illness create challenges for psychologists.
 Integrated care settings, while providing new opportunities for psychologists to work with underserved individuals, create additional challenges for psychologists who are unaccustomed to the culture and operations of medical settings.